 When the ABS is enabled, you can achieve maximum braking power even on low grip surfaces such as sandy, wet, or slippery terrain without locking of the wheels.

-Danger of accidents Locking of the wheels due to braking action of the engine.
+Danger of accidents The rear wheel can lock due to the engine braking effect.

-- Pull the clutch during emergency braking, full brake application and when braking on a slippery surface.
+- Pull in the clutch, if you perform emergency or full braking, or if you brake on a slippery ground.